franfran20/vyper_x_ape_staking_contract/README.md

 # Minimalistic staking contract

-Super minimal staking contract to get the feel of how vyper and apeworx work.
+Minimal staking contract to get the feel of how vyper lang and apeworx work.